Skip to main content

 Yes.

-Just as state governments and councils have restricted ads for tobacco, gambling, or junk food, they can also choose to restrict fossil fuel promotions in the interest of public health and environmental protection.
+Just as governments and councils have restricted ads for tobacco, gambling, or junk food, they can also choose to stop fossil fuel promotions in the interest of public health and environmental protection.
 Local councils and governments have the authority to decide what types of advertising and sponsorships are allowed on property and platforms they manage, such as public transport, buildings, events, and schools.
-In Australia and New Zealand, several councils and one Territory have already implemented such bans or restrictions without legal challenge.
+In Australia and New Zealand, several councils and one Territory have already implemented such restrictions.
+In the Netherlands bans have been enacted via local laws – covering government and non-government land.
+These laws have been upheld despite legal challenges.

 Does the science support a ban on fossil advertising?